 St. Pauli in transition: reorientation for the stadium anthem!

-St Pauli, Deutschland - The discussion about the stadium song "The Heart of St. Pauli" does not end and recently took a new turn.
-FC St. Pauli organized a hybrid discussion event that was focused on the topic and attracted numerous interested parties.
-Around 1,000 people virtually took part in the ballroom at the Millerntor to debate the future of the controversial song.
-Celina Albertz and Peter Römer presented insights from a scientific report, while Christopher Radke informed about how the song could develop into a stadium anthem and compared this process with the departure of "You’ll Never Walk Alone" over 20 years ago
+The discussion about the stadium song “Das Herz von St. Pauli” never ends and has recently taken a new turn.
+FC St. Pauli organized a hybrid discussion event that focused on the topic and attracted numerous interested parties.
+Around 1,000 people took part virtually in the Millerntor ballroom to debate the future of the controversial song.
+Celina Albertz and Peter Römer presented insights from a scientific report, while Christopher Radke explained how the song developed into a stadium anthem and compared this process to the departure from “You’ll Never Walk Alone” over 20 years ago.

-At the event, various options for further use of the song were discussed.
-The majority of the participants voted that the current versions of the song are no longer portable.
-Three options were made up for debate: preserving the previous version, an option that has not yet been specified and playing the song with a new text.
-It was particularly striking that many of the participants changed their opinion in the course of the discussion, which shows how dynamic and respectful the discussion culture is within the club.
+Various options for further use of the song were discussed at the event.
+The majority of participants voted that the current versions of the song are no longer acceptable.
+Three options were put up for debate: preserving the previous version, an option that has not yet been specifically defined and playing the song with new lyrics.
+What was particularly noticeable was that many of the participants changed their minds during the discussion, which shows how dynamic and respectful the discussion culture within the association is.

-difficult past
+Difficult past

 A look into the future